Businesskasper/magicspiegel/README.md

 # magicspiegel
 a modular, customizable smart mirror based on face recognition!
-I did not find any existing smart mirror project with face recognition and multi profile support.
-Also, I wanted to try out electron.
 <br><br>

 ## what is a smart mirror?
 A smart mirror presents widgets to the user.
 This is done by using a flat screen behind a spy mirror.
 The screen must be completely black, so that only the widgets are visible on the front.
+<br><br>

+## why did I start this project?
+Because I did not find any existing smart mirror project with face recognition and multi profile support.
+Also because I wanted to try out electron and needed a usecase :)
+<br><br>

+## anything else?
 This project is under construction!
 Many things are not in their final state.
 Especially the configuration website is highly provisionally and still in its poc state.
-Feel free to build own widgets as described below!
+Contribution is highly appreciated!
+Also, feel free to build own widgets!

-<br><br>

 # the project